-Linear interpolation method was used for the period 1980 - 1989, using technique given in 2006 IPCC Guidelines (Volume 1, Chapter 5, Section 5.3.3.3) for:
+Linear interpolation method was used for the period 1980 - 1989, using the technique given in the 2006 IPCC Guidelines (Volume 1, Chapter 5, Section 5.3.3.3) for:

-- unmanaged shallow SWDS data for the period 1980 1989 were estimated by assuming a constant annual decrease of quantity of disposed waste from 1979 1990, - unmanaged deep SWDS data for the period 1980 1989 were estimated by assuming a constant annual increase of quantity of disposed waste from 1979 1990, - managed SWDS the share of disposed waste was calculated from the difference between 100 percent and the share of waste disposed at unmanaged shallow and unmanaged deep SWDS.
+- unmanaged shallow SWDS data for the period 1980 1989 were estimated by assuming a constant annual decrease of quantity of disposed waste from 1979 1990, - unmanaged deep SWDS data for the period 1980 1989 were estimated by assuming a constant annual increase of quantity of disposed waste from 1979 1990, - managed SWDS the share of disposed waste was calculated from the difference between 100 % and the share of waste disposed at unmanaged shallow and unmanaged deep SWDS.

-For the period 1990 - 2017, weighted average MCF calculated by the national data (mass fractions) were used for unmanaged shallow, unmanaged deep and managed SWDS.
+For the period 1990 - 2018, weighted average MCF calculated by the national data (mass fractions) were used for unmanaged shallow, unmanaged deep and managed SWDS.

 Proportion of waste (by weight) in each type of site (unmanaged shallow, unmanaged deep and managed) have been assessed for the period 1990 - 1998 from available relevant data compiled into Report (2000); Fundurulja, D., Mužinić, M. Estimation of the Quantities of Municipal Solid Waste in the Republic of Croatia in the period 1990 - 1998, Zagreb, which is a part of the Background data for the 1st NC of Croatia.
-Due to fact that data for 1999 are not available, proportion of waste in each type of site has been assessed by interpolation method.
-Information on proportion of disposed waste (by weight) in 2000 was obtained from Report of Environment Condition, Ministry of Environment and Energy.
-Distribution of quantity of waste disposed on all three IPCC categories has been made by applying a factor of increasing disposed waste on managed and unmanaged deep SWDS in the amount of 25% compared to 1998 (according to expert judgement).
-Distribution of quantity of waste disposed on unmanaged shallow, unmanaged deep and managed SWDS for 2005 and 2006 has been made by information provided in Waste Management Plan in the Republic of Croatia for 2007 - 2015.
-Taking into account the pattern over 2000 - 2005, quantity of disposed waste on unmanaged shallow, unmanaged deep and managed SWDS for the period 2001 - 2004 has been assessed by interpolation method.
+Due to the fact that data for 1999 are not available, the proportion of waste in each type of site has been assessed by the interpolation method.
+Information on the proportion of disposed waste (by weight) in 2000 was obtained from Environment Report of the Republic of Croatia (2012), Croatian Environment Agency (today: MEE).
+Distribution of quantity of waste disposed at all three IPCC categories has been made by applying a factor of increasing disposed waste at managed and unmanaged deep SWDS in the amount of 25% compared to 1998 (according to expert judgement).
+Distribution of quantity of waste disposed at unmanaged shallow, unmanaged deep and managed SWDS for 2005 and 2006 has been made by information provided in Waste Management Plan in the Republic of Croatia for 2007 - 2015.
+Taking into account the pattern over 2000 - 2005, quantity of disposed waste at unmanaged deep and managed deep and managed by the interpolation method.

-In the process of adjustment the country-specific to IPCC SWDS classification for the period 2010 - 2012, the set of criteria was defined by working group, using the data for 2009 available in Waste Management Information System and Environmental Emission Register.
+In the process of adjustment, the country-specific to IPCC SWDS classification for the period 2010 - 2012, the set of criteria was defined by working group, using the data for 2009 available in Waste Management Information System and Environmental Emission Register.
 Landfills on which remediation activities were reported as finished have been selected as managed.
 Landfills which reported having fully surrounding landfill fences and implemented at least one operation among aligning, compacting or covering, have been selected as managed.
 Other landfills have been selected as unmanaged and classified as unmanaged deep or unmanaged shallow.
-Taking into account the pattern over 2005/2006 and 2010/2011, quantities of disposed waste on unmanaged shallow, unmanaged deep and managed SWDS for the period 2007 to 2009 have been assessed by interpolation method.
+Taking into account the pattern over 2005/2006 and 2010/2011, quantities of disposed waste at unmanaged shallow, unmanaged deep and managed SWDS for the period 2007 to 2009 have been assessed by the interpolation method.

-In the process of adjustment the country-specific to IPCC SWDS classification for the period 2013 - 2017 the set of criteria was defined by working group using the data for the period 2013 - 2017 available at Waste Management Information System (according the information on remediation activities, landfill depth, fences, aligning, compacting or covering ...).
-Data from Waste Management Information System used for SWDS classification for the period 2013 - 2017 were collected using the reports on landfills and waste disposal and vary significantly in quality and quantity than partial information from 2009 that have been used for the classification of SWDS in the previous period (2010 - 2012).
+In the process of adjustment the country-specific to IPCC SWDS classification for the period 2013 - 2018 the set of criteria was defined by working group using the data for the period 2013 - 2018 available at Waste Management Information System (according the information on remediation activities, landfill depth, fences, aligning, compacting or covering ...).
+Data from Waste Management Information System used for SWDS classification for the period 2013 - 2018 were collected using the reports on landfills and waste disposal and vary significantly in quality and quantity than partial information from 2009 that have been used for the classification of SWDS in the previous period (2010 - 2012).